-Students have the ability to study abroad through the programs:
+Students have the ability to study abroad through these programs:

 Yes!
 All eligible student can use federal, state, and institutional financial aid to study abroad through UCEAP.
 This includes: